arbr2023/foundations-landing-page/README.md

 For tomorrow:

-- Center the alt-text in the images
+- Center the alt-text in the imagesgit